Mistakes to Avoid When Harvesting and Roasting Sunflower Seeds

 Mistake Number One

 It is too early to cut this flower head (see above photo).
 The petals are still gloriously waving like a corona around the flower.
-Wait until they almost all fall off.
+Wait until almost all petals off.

 Mistake Number Two